 Swimsuit fashion, particularly after the age of 50, has not been of particular concern to me in the past.
 I’m average height and build, with not a lot of extra weight on my middle aged body.
 I liked the look of a modest 2-piece swimsuit so that’s what I would wear.

-Having lived in South Florida for 12 years (until a few months ago) a bathing suit was a wardrobe staple.
+Having lived in South Florida for 12 years (until a couple of years ago) a bathing suit was a wardrobe staple.
 And, I had more than a few.
 Pool time was our main social activity when my husband and I would finish our work day.

-Fast forward to today, where I am just about to celebrate my 64th birthday, and although I still look about the same as far as my weight is concerned, my body is no different than any other woman my age.
+Fast forward to today, where I am into my mid 60s, and although I still look about the same as far as my weight is concerned, my body is no different than any other woman my age.